Tarangire National Park

 Boasting a variety of wildlife as diverse as its landscape, Tarangire is also the park that can boast being home to Tanzania’s largest population of African elephants.
 With four of the Big Five also residing within the park, it is a great spot for a day trip from Arusha or as an addition to a Serengeti/Ngorongoro centreed itinerary.

 Located slightly off the main safari route, Tarangire National Park is a lovely, quiet park in Northern Tanzania.
 It is most famous for its elephant migration, birding and authentic safari atmosphere.
-The majority of travellers to the region either miss out Tarangire altogether or venture into the park for a matter of hours – leaving swathes of Tarangire virtually untouched!
+The majority of travelers to the region either miss out Tarangire altogether or venture into the park for a matter of hours – leaving swathes of Tarangire virtually untouched!

 With a game viewing area that is roughly ten times the size of nearby Manyara NP and a concentration of game that is exceptional from July through to October, this seasonal Tanzania safari park is a little gem on the Northern safari circuit, especially if you love elephants!

-Tarangire: the game
+Tarangire: The game

 During the dry months the concentration of animals around the Tarangire river is almost as diverse and reliable as in the Ngorongoro Crater.
 However, the ecosystem here is balanced by a localised migration pattern that is followed by the majority of game that resides in and around the park.
 As a result, Tarangire is superb in season but questionable the rest of the year.
 Elephants are the main attraction, with up to 3,000 in the park during the peak months.
 Peak season also sees good numbers of wildebeest and zebra as well as giraffe, buffalo, Thompson’s gazelle, greater and lesser kudu, eland, leopard and cheetah.
 The real prizes in the park are dwarf mongoose, oryx and generuk – but viewings are very rare.
 Tarangire is one of Tanzania’s finest birding destinations.